 “You're so lucky that you can watch TV all day long.”

 A friend said this to me several years ago.
 I wanted to snap back at her that it was not fun at all to have no choice but to watch TV.
 Instead, I waited until I was alone and had a good cry.
 In retrospect, I think the comment wasn't actually directed at me, but reflected a wish on her part to not be so busy.
 In this respect, it was a well-intentioned comment, if way off the mark!

 “Disease is a message from your soul, telling you that something is wrong with your True Self.”

-“The third cousin of my brother-in-law’s sister’s best friend had what you have and said she got better by drinking bottled water.”
+“My sister-in-law’s best friend had what you have and said she got better by drinking bottled water.”

 “Have you tried sleeping pills?”

 Even healthy people try sleeping pills!
 They may be helpful for some people, but they are not a cure for chronic pain or illness.
 And while we’re on the subject of “Have you tried…” If it’s available by prescription, I’ve tried it.
 If it’s available as a supplement, I’ve tried it.
 If it’s available as a Chinese herb, I’ve tried it.
 If it’s available at all, the odds are very high: I’ve tried it.

 “Just don’t think about it.”

 This comment left me speechless…but still thinking about “it.”

 “Aren’t you worried that you’re getting out of shape from living such a sedentary lifestyle?”